deniscovei/PCLP3/README.md

 ALLOC_BLOCK <address> <size>
 ```

-4. Free the miniblock starting at certain `address` in the arena.
+4. Free the miniblock starting at a certain `address` in the arena.
 ```console
 FREE_BLOCK <address>
 ```